Ahrome

 Image

-The Advancement of Human Rights Organization in the Middle East is a Canadian-based, non-profit, non-governmental organization committed to promoting and protecting human rights across the region.
-Operating in countries that have ratified the United Nations Declaration of Human Rights, the organization focuses on raising awareness and fostering understanding of human rights issues through education and advocacy.
+The Advancement of Human Rights Organization for the Middle East is a Canadian-based, non-profit, non-governmental organization committed to promoting and protecting human rights across the region.
+Operating in Toronto, Canada, our organization focuses on raising awareness and fostering understanding of human rights issues through education and advocacy.

 Since the 1979 revolution, Iran has remained a hotspot for human rights abuses under the Islamic regime.
 Ethnic minorities, journalists, human rights activists, and especially women have faced systemic persecution.
 The regime's harsh enforcement of religious and political ideologies has led to widespread violations, particularly targeting those who deviate from its hardline stance.
 In recent years, the global spotlight has often shifted toward Iran’s nuclear activities—diverting attention from its grave human rights record.